risoflora/libsagui/README.md

 # Downloading

-All stable releases are available for download at the [releases page](https://github.com/risoflora/libsagui/releases).
-For Windows, the packages `libsagui-N.N.N-dll.zip` (and their respective GPG signature) contains the compiled DLLs for 32 and 64 bits.
+All stable binaries are available for download at the [releases page](https://github.com/risoflora/libsagui/releases) with their respective checksums.
 For other systems, the packages `Source code (tar.gz|zip)` contains the library source.

 # Building/installing